real tools to help you shift from tension to calm in just a few minutes. use these at your desk, in bed, or during a moment of stress.

 An example:

-When children repeatedly experience this, they learn that they have a responsibility for their parents’ feelings.
-Consequently, enmeshed relationships hamper the capacity for children to individuate.
+When children repeatedly experience these requirements (not requests), they learn they are responsible for their parents’ feelings.
+Consequently, enmeshed relationships hamper the capacity of children to individuate.

 You may suspect you’ve experienced emotional enmeshment with your parent.
-Or you may be a parent who is enmeshed with your child.
+Or you may be a parent who is entangled with your child.
 Either way, some boundaries need to be made.

-Dealing with it head-on is difficult, but you will see that you can generate self-love & trust with time & some effort.
+Dealing with it head-on is difficult, but with guidance, you will see that you can generate self-love & trust from within without depending on others for it.

 If you suffer from emotional enmeshment, you might be: